Crabtry History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when the family lived in the county of Yorkshire.
+The name Crabtry is of Anglo-Saxon origin and came from when the family lived in the county of Yorkshire.
 Their name, however, indicates that the original bearer lived near a prominent crabtree.
-CITATION[CLOSE]

 Early Origins of the Crabtry family

-Yorkshire where "this is a great Yorkshire surname.
+The surname Crabtry was first found in Yorkshire where "this is a great Yorkshire surname.
 It is odd to think that by dwelling beside a particular crab-tree, the descendants of a particular pair should so increase that a perceptibly large number of people in the county of York should now be familiarly known by the name."
-CITATION[CLOSE]

 The predominance of the name in Yorkshire is of little doubt.
 However, not all sources agree.
-Another source claims: "Crabtree is also a Lancashire name" CITATION[CLOSE]
+Another source claims: "Crabtree is also a Lancashire name" and yet another notes that the name was derived from "a location name in Devon."

 Early History of the Crabtry family